leetaylor5455/Word-IEEE-Referencing/README.md

 ## Roughly How it Works (if you're interested in adding source types)
 When creating a new source in Word, you must select a source type, this is chosen from a list of source types kept in `BIBFORM.XML`.
 New source types can be creating by adding `<Source>` Elements.
 These source types are universal across different referencing standards.

-Each referencing standard has a templates file which tells Word how to format the bibliography entries, i.e. `IEEE_UoS.xsd`.
+Each referencing standard has a templates file which tells Word how to format the bibliography entries, i.e. `IEEE_UoS.XSL`.
 These templates determine the information displayed in the bibliography entries, the order, style etc.